testorg-original/.github/profile/README.md

 Next I went through and replaced `testorg-original` with `testorg-rename` as before.
 All changes were done in branch `change-orgname`.

 - [x] `hubUtils`: As `hubUtils` contains the utility functions for working with schema, it's best to change this package first.
   In addition, there is a test in `hubUtils` for checking the validity of the config in test hubs in `inst/` which required `hubAdmin` functions.
-For those to pass, `hubAdmin` also needed to be updated, in particular function `validate_schema_version_property` which returns the following error before replacing:
+For those to pass, `hubAdmin` also needed to be updated, in particular function `check_config_schema_version` (and `validate_schema_version_property`) which returns the following error before replacing:
   ```
   Error in purrr::map(configs, ~validate_config(hub_path = hub_path, config = .x, : i In index: 1.
 Caused by error in `check_config_schema_version()`: x Invalid `schema_version` property. i Valid `schema_version` properties should start with "https://raw.githubusercontent.com/testorg-original/schemas/main/" and resolve to the schema file's raw contents on GitHub.
   ```